agraboso/redux-api-middleware/README.md

 - `name: 'InvalidRSAA'`;
 - `validationErrors`: the argument of the call to its constructor; and
 - `message: 'Invalid RSAA'`.

+#### `InternalError`

+An error class extending the native `Error` object.
+Its constructor takes a string, intended to contain an error message.

+`InternalError` objects have two properties:

+- `name: 'InternalError'`;
+- `message`: the argument of the call to its constructor.

 #### `RequestError`